Varanasi: Early Modern to Modern periods (1500–1949)

 Numerous eminent scholars and preachers visited the city from across India and South Asia.
-Guru Nanak visited Varanasi for Maha Shivaratri in 1507, a trip that played a large role in the founding of Sikhism.
+Guru Nanak visited Varanasi for Maha Shivaratri in 1507.
+Kashi (Varanasi) played a large role in the founding of Sikhism.

-In 1567 or thereabouts, the Mughal emperor Jallaludin Muhammad Akbar sacked the city of Varanasi on his march from Allahabad.
-However, later the Kachwaha Rajput rulers of Amber (Mughal vassals themselves) most notably under Raja Man Singh rebuilt various temples and Ghats in the city.
+In 1567 or thereabouts, the Mughal emperor Jallaludin Muhammad Akbar sacked the city of Varanasi on his march from Allahabad (modern-day Prayagraj).
+However, later the Kachwaha Rajput rulers of Amber (Mughal vassals themselves) most notably under Raja Man Singh rebuilt various temples and ghats in the city.

 The Raja of Jaipur established the Annapurna Mandir, and the 200 m Akbari Bridge was also completed during this period.
 The earliest tourists began arriving in the city during the 16th century.
-In 1665, the French traveller Jean-Baptiste Tavernier described the architectural beauty of the Vindu Madhava temple on the side of the Ganges.
+In 1665, the French traveller Jean-Baptiste Tavernier described the architectural beauty of the Vindu Madhava temple on the bank of the Ganges.
 The road infrastructure was also improved during this period.
 It was extended from Kolkata to Peshawar by Emperor Sher Shah Suri; later during the British Raj it came to be known as the famous Grand Trunk Road.
 In 1656, Emperor Aurangzeb ordered the destruction of many temples and the building of mosques, causing the city to experience a temporary setback.
 However, after Aurangzeb's death, most of India was ruled by a confederacy of pro-Hindu kings.
-Much of modern Varanasi was built during this time, especially during the 18th century by the Maratha and Bhumihar Brahmin rulers.
-The kings governing Varanasi continued to wield power and importance through much of the British Raj period, including the Maharaja of Benares, or simply called by the people of Benaras as Kashi Naresh.
+Much of modern Varanasi was built during this time, especially during the 18th century by the Maratha and Bhumihar rulers.
+The kings governing Varanasi continued to wield power and importance through much of the British Raj period, including the Maharaja of Benares, or simply called by the people of Benares as Kashi Naresh.